Aslan-1993/ESP32-Cam-motion_sensor-Telegram/README.md

 # 📷 Remote Control and Video Streaming via ESP32-CAM using Telegram Bot

+It is recommended to read the PDF: Remote Control and Video Streaming via ESP32-CAM using Telegram Bot more detailed

 ## 🔧 Project Overview
 A smart remote surveillance system based on the **ESP32-CAM**, controllable through a **Telegram Bot**, capable of: